apache/allura/Allura/docs/installation.rst

 Enabling RabbitMQ
 -----------------

 For faster notification of background jobs, you can use RabbitMQ.
-Assuming a base setup from the README, run these commands to install rabbitmq and set it up::
+Assuming a base setup from the INSTALL, run these commands to install rabbitmq and set it up::

 (env-allura)~$ sudo aptitude install rabbitmq-server